CVCEeu-dh/histograph/README.md

 	# The node property keys to be auto-indexed, if enabled
 	node_keys_indexable=full_search,name_search

-Complete the installation by pointing to a location in your system that will store the neo4j data (`conf/neo4j-server.properties`)
+Complete the neo4j installation by pointing to a location in your system that will store the neo4j data (`conf/neo4j-server.properties`)

 	# location of the database directory
 	org.neo4j.server.database.location=data/graph.db

-Run then the setup script: it will add some constraint to neo4j db.
+Run then the setup script: it will add the required constraints to neo4j db.

-	node scripts\manage.js --task=setup
+	> node scripts\manage.js --task=setup

-Modify neo4j related configuration in your histograph settings.js file, then run tests and check that everything runs properly.
+Modify neo4j related configuration in your histograph `settings.js` file, then run the unit tests in order to check that everything runs properly.

-	npm test
+	> npm test

 ## import data: manage.js script
-Data can be loaded directly as Neo4j node, but the best so far in order to deal with data **import** and **export** in histograph is running

-	node scripts\manage.js

-e.g to import data in histograph:
+Once histograph has been installed, documents can be loaded from a csv file via the **import** script by running:

-	node scripts\manage.js --task=import-resources --source=contents\resources.tsv.example
+	> node scripts\manage.js --task=import-resources --source=contents\resources.tsv.example

+For detailed instructions about import and annotation process, see the [related wiki page](https://github.com/CVCEeu-dh/histograph/wiki/importing-text-documents-and-configure-the-annotation-script)

 ## Named Entity Recognition
-Histograph enable the enrichment of resources with different webservices.
-The most reliable is yagoaida, developed by the team at Max Plank Institute.
+Histograph enable the enrichment of resources with different webservices that extract and disambiguate the name entities found.
+Among them, we use  (AIDA)[https://github.com/yago-naga/aida] web service, developed by Max Plank Institute.
-Yago entity extracton is enabled by default, but the disambiguation engine works only for english texts.
+AIDA entity extracton is enabled by default, but the disambiguation engine works only for english texts.

 First of all, set the correct endpoint to yago aida in settings.js: